 Children often get overwhelmed very quickly - a dog jumping out of nowhere on the way home, a sudden fall while playing outside or a cartoon on TV that is a little too sinister.
-A great quick and easy remedy for this is Chamomile tea with natural honey (obtainable from the Feelgood Health shop) or sugar (if you don't have honey or at a friends house).
+A great quick and easy remedy for this is chamomile teabags with natural organic raw unprocessed honey (obtainable from the Feelgood Health shop) or sugar (if you don't have honey or at a friends house).
 Note this is NOT a remedy for anaphylactic shock (caused by severe allergy) or a medical emergency, but rather just a quick aid for minor upset and fright.
-If your child is old enough to sleep out for the night, pack a 'mommy emergency parcel' with some chamomile teabags and honey so that your host parent can whip up a diluted kid-friendly cup, especially if your child is used to it at home.
+If your child is old enough to sleep out for the night, pack a 'mommy emergency parcel' with some chamomile teabags and natural organic raw unprocessed honey so that your host parent can whip up a diluted kid-friendly cup, especially if your child is used to it at home.

 Headaches tend to strike at the best of times, but there are some quick, easy home remedies: try a tea made with rosemary (a known brain booster and helpful herb to promote blood flow around the brain), with mint and lavender (for it's calming properties).
 You can also add ginger for that extra zing of effectiveness.
 Rosemary essential oils, diluted, can also help: To relieve headache pain, dab a drop or two of rosemary essential oil (diluted in water) on each temple and on your forehead.
 Rub gently into the skin, then sit quietly for several minutes.
 Just why does rosemary help?
 A 2010 study found that rosemary contains carvacrol, a substance that acts as a COX-II inhibitor, just like ibuprofen, but without the side effects!